 The small amount of age data for GOA Atka mackerel show similar selectivity patterns as seen in the AI survey and fishery data.
 The fishery data tend to show older fish than the survey samples.
-Recent age data from the GOA fisheries (2014-2018) and surveys (2015 and 2017) show a limited distribution of ages, continued presence of the 2006 and 2007 year classes, and large numbers of the 2011 year class in the 2015 data.
+Recent age data from the GOA fisheries (2018-2020) and surveys (2017 and 2019) show a limited distribution of ages.